 This product uses a USB receiver to achieve extremely low latency, as its name suggests.

-The mouse comes with a charging cable which will change the connection to wired when it is plugged into the computer.
+Logitech G Pro wireless gaming mouse comes with a charging cable that will change the connection to wired when it is plugged into the computer.

 This product’s battery can be used for 45 hours on a single charge.
 This makes it one of the most durable wireless mice batteries available.